Jessie Chris: Career

-Jessie is visiting 100 Middle Schools in 2018 to speak to students about her experiences with bullying.

 On August 9, 2018, Jessie released her empowerment anthem single "ROME" which she first performed as the featured artist at the 2018 Gracie Awards.
 "ROME" was written by Jessie Chris, Summer Overstreet and David Spencer.

 Jessie released her second album "In It For You" on January 5, 2018.

 At just 18 years old, Jessie Chris was one of the youngest artists to perform at the 2015 Country Music Association Festival.
 In 2015, she recorded a new version of 98 Degrees' 1999 song "I Do (Cherish You)" with Jeff Timmons, a member of the band.
 She has opened for several artists including Luke Bryan, Chris Young and John Rich; and has performed with Billy Ray Cyrus and Jeff Timmons.
 In 2015 Chris performed at the Country Music Hall of Fame.

 Her debut album Wildfire was recorded at Dark Horse Studios in Nashville and her single "In the Meantime" was released to radio nationwide on May 16, 2016.
 The first week it was out it was the No. 6 song on the Play MPE Top Country Chart.
 "In the Meantime" made its debut on Radio Disney in August and Chris became a member of the Radio Disney Country Family on September 24, 2016.

 Chris released her single "1963" to radio on November 9, 2016, and reached No. 4 on the PlayMPE Country Top 20 Chart.

 On April 14, 2017, she released her single "Burn" to online music retailers worldwide after releasing it to radio on March 27, 2017.
 Chris co-wrote "Burn" with producer David Spencer.

 In July 2017, Chris was invited to attend the 2017 National Scout Jamboree to play immediately after President Donald Trump's speech.
-She played a variety of songs including her April 2017 single "Burn" to all of the Boy Scouts, Venturers and Sea Scouts and that decided to stay (~1800).
+She played a variety of songs including her April 2017 single "Burn".